fsant0s/arara/README.md

 # NEURON
-A framework agent-based system recomendation.
+A framework for agent-based recommendation systems.

 ## Run Locally